you’re going to see your doctor for a routine checkup or you’re admitted to the

-- infection (usually prevented if the skin is cleaned before the needle is inserted)
+- infection, which is usually prevented if the skin is cleaned before the needle is inserted

-- excessive bleeding (bleeding for a long period after the test may indicate a more serious bleeding condition and should be reported to your doctor)
+- excessive bleeding for a long period after the test, which may indicate a more serious bleeding condition and should be reported to your doctor

 Abnormal test results may indicate a serious medical condition, such as kidney disease, diabetes, or lung disease.

-A high BUN level may indicate kidney diseases, such as glomerulonephritis or kidney failure.
+A high BUN level may indicate kidney disease, such as glomerulonephritis or kidney failure.
 Other possible causes include congestive heart failure or hypovolemic shock.
-A low BUN level may point to liver problems, insufficient protein in your diet, or drinking too much water.
+Steroids can increase your BUN, as can bleeding.
+A low BUN level may point to liver problems or insufficient protein in your diet.

-High serum sodium may be due to various hormonal diseases, such as diabetes insipidus or Cushing syndrome.
-It may also mean too much sodium in the diet, excessive sweating, or the use of certain diuretics.
+High serum sodium may be due to various hormonal diseases, such as diabetes insipidus or Cushing’s syndrome.
 A lower-than-normal sodium level may also be due to hormonal abnormalities, such as Addison’s disease or SIADH (syndrome of inappropriate hormone secretion).
-Low sodium may also be due to dehydration, vomiting, and certain kinds of heart failure.
+Low sodium may also be due to dehydration, vomiting, and heart, liver, or kidney failure.

 High serum potassium is often an indication of kidney disease.
 Potassium is very important for muscle function.
-High potassium levels can decrease heart muscle activity.
+High potassium levels can cause problems with the electrical activity of the heart.
 Low serum potassium may be due to the use of diuretic medications or certain hormonal problems.
 Low levels can cause an irregular heartbeat.